Breadcrumb navigation

 These notes and conditions are subject to change from time to time.
 Parents will be notified in writing in advance of any such changes.
 On accepting a place, parents will receive a Handbook which details Junior Guildhall’s procedures and policies.

 Entry is by competitive audition.
-Applications are accepted from 3 January for entry the following September and the closing date for applications is midnight 1 March.
-The main audition period is from March to April for entry in September 2024 but applications for entry at other times of the year will be considered if spaces are available.
+Applications are accepted from 7 January 2025 for entry the following September and the closing date for applications is 11.59pm, 1 March 2025.
+The main audition period is from March to April for entry in September 2025 but applications for entry at other times of the year will be considered if spaces are available.
 All audition dates are made at the discretion of the Head of Junior Guildhall to allow the convening of specialist panels.

 Auditions are scheduled on any day from Monday to Saturday.
 Panels will usually be chaired by either the Head of Junior Guildhall or the Head of Junior Music Courses, along with the relevant specialist or head of department.
 While auditions are highly competitive, the panel will be looking for potential as well as achievement and dedication.
 As a rough guide, candidates will normally have attained a standard of about Grade 5 distinction at the age of 10 and Grade 8 distinction by the age of 16.
 It is not necessary to have taken any grade examination before the audition.
 Pre-audition sessions are available to provide prospective applicants with advice.
 Advice sessions are charged and can be booked by filling in the following form.